SyntaxBreaker/Quotes/README.md

 # Quotes
-A simple service that allows you to explore and share quotes.
+A simple service that lets you explore and share quotes.

 ## Demo
 https://quotes-five-lime.vercel.app/